- Public Affairs Section Alumni Annual Program Statement

 Email NCAGE@dlis.dla.mil for any problems in getting an NCAGE code.

-- Fees and travel cost to attend conferences in the United States
+- Fees and travel cost to attend conferences in the United States, unless the travel is part of a larger-scope program/project and will tie directly to activities in Jordan;

 All application materials must be submitted by email to AmmanGrants@state.gov